Bafta Film Awards 2017: nominations in full

 The Bafta Film Awards mark the final stop on the awards season circuit before the acting royalty migrates to Hollywood for the Oscars.
 Seen by many as a good indicator of who will pick up Academy Awards later this month, the British Academy attracts some serious star power with Emma Stone, Nicole Kidman and Prince William all expected to walk the red carpet at London's Royal Albert Hall this Sunday.

 But who will win?
-Below are the full list of nominees, with winners to be updated as they're announced during the ceremony:
+Below is the full list of nominees, with winners to be updated as they're announced during the ceremony:

 Best Film